Ezward/arduino_logic_analyzer/README.md

 # Serial Plotter Logic Analyzer
-This is a simple hacky logic analyzer that displays results using the Arduino IDE's serial plotter.
+This is a simple hacky logic analyzer that uses an Arduino Nano or Uno to collect a batch of samples from input phins then displays results using the Arduino IDE's serial plotter.

 - Readings are initiated by a button connected to D10.